 Divorce & Family Law Attorneys

-FL 3100(a) In making an order...the court shall grant reasonable visitation rights to a parent unless it is shown that the visitation would be detrimental to the best interest of the child.
-In the discretion of the court, reasonable visitation rights may be granted to any other person having an interest in the welfare of the child.
-[Paraphrasing & italics added]
+FL 3100(a) In making orders [guardianship]...the court shall grant reasonable visitation rights to a parent unless it is shown that the visitation would be detrimental to the best interest of the child.

-FL 3103(a) Notwithstanding any other provision of law...the court may grant reasonable visitation to a grandparent of a minor child of a party to the proceeding if the court determines that visitation by the grandparent is in the best interest of the child.
+FL 3103(a) Notwithstanding other law...the court may grant reasonable visitation to a grandparent of a minor child of a party to the proceeding if the court determines that visitation by the grandparent is in the best interest of the child.

 FL 3103(c) The petitioner shall give notice of the petition to each of the parents of the child, any stepparent, and any person who has physical custody of the child, by certified mail, return receipt requested, postage prepaid, to the person’s last known address, or to the attorneys of record of the parties to the proceeding.

-FL 3103(d) There is a rebuttable presumption affecting the burden of proof that the visitation of a grandparent is not in the best interest of a minor child if the child’s parents agree that the grandparent should not be granted visitation rights.
+FL 3103(d) There is a rebuttable presumption affecting the burden of proof that the visitation of a grandparent is not in the best interest of a minor child if the child’s parents agree that the grandparent should not be granted visitation.

 FL 3103(e) Visitation rights may not be ordered under this section if that would conflict with a right of custody or visitation of a birth parent who is not a party to the proceeding.

-(1) The parents are currently living separately and apart on a permanent or indefinite basis, (2) One of the parents has been absent for more than one month without the other spouse knowing the whereabouts of the absent spouse, (3) One of the parents joins in the petition with the grandparents, (4) The child is not residing with either parent, (5) The child has been adopted by a stepparent, (6) One of the parents is incarcerated or involuntarily institutionalized.
+FL3104(b) A petition for visitation under this section shall not be filed while the natural or adoptive parents are married, unless one or more of the following circumstances exist: 1) the parents are currently living separately and apart on a permanent or indefinite basis, 2) one parent has been absent for more than one month without the other spouse knowing the whereabouts of the absent spouse, 3) one of the parents joins in the petition with the grandparents, 4) the child is not residing with either parent, 5) The child has been adopted by a stepparent, 6) One of the parents is incarcerated or institutionalized.

-FL 3105(a) The Legislature finds and declares that a parent’s fundamental right to provide for the care, custody, companionship, and management of his or her children, while compelling, is not absolute.
-Children have a fundamental right to maintain healthy, stable relationships with a person who has served in a significant, judicially approved parental role.
+FL 3105(a) The law finds and declares, that a parent’s fundamental right to provide for the care, custody, companionship, and management of his or her children, while compelling, is not absolute.
+Children have a right to maintain healthy, stable relationships with a person who has served in a significant, judicially approved parental role.